Did Virginia just legalize medical marijuana?

 Will other states accept the affirmative defense certificate at their dispensaries?

 States that offer reciprocity might allow you to purchase medicine for use while in that state.
 Calling the dispensary you plan to visit is the best way to answer that question.
+Washington, DC did not include Virginia in its list of states to which it offers reciprocity.
+Maryland’s program intended to allow non-resident participation but is still denying out-of-state applicants.

 Remember, make good choices.